lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-Types implementing design patterns are usually named with the pattern name at the end (e.g. `ViewBuilder`, `DisplayingStrategy`).
+Types implementing design patterns are usually named with the pattern name at the end (e.g., `ViewBuilder`, `DisplayingStrategy`).

-No prefixes are used (e.g., just `PriceCalculator` instead of `XYZPriceCalculator`), since there's no necessity for that in Swift (unlike for example, Objective-C).
+No prefixes may be used (e.g., just `PriceCalculator` instead of `XYZPriceCalculator`), since there's no necessity for that in Swift (othen than to maintain consistency with Objective-C libraries and components).

 [Return to Table of Contents](#table-of-contents)